JamesLinus/generic-recognizer/README.md

               stmt "else" {{ "B " *2 ; *1 }}
               stmt {{ *2 }} ;

+## Backtracking

+Full backtracking is generally too inefficient to be used in practice.
+The recognizer supports instead a form of backtracking (_selective_ backtracking) where the user explicity specifies those places where backtracking should be used.
+Backtracking is introduced with `[[]]`.
+See [grammar11.ebnf](examples/grammar11.ebnf) for an example of usage.

+Note: currently backtracking is not implemented for recognizers generated with `-g`.

 ## Limitations

  - Sets are represented internally with `uint64_t` bit vectors.
 This limits the